sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 sourmash sig collect pathlist.txt -o summary-manifest.csv -F csv
 ```
 will collect a list of all of the sketches under `/path/to/sig/files`
-and make the list available as a combined manifest.
+and make the list available through a combined manifest.

+Note here that manifests are _much_ smaller than the files containing all
+of the sketches!

-Note that manifests have many advantages over pathlists: in
+Note also that manifests have many advantages over pathlists: in
 particular, they contain metadata that enables fast loading of
-specific sketches, and they support subsetting from large databases.
+specific sketches, and they support subsetting from large databases;
+pathlists support neither.

 ### Using RocksDB inverted indexes